 The events following a collision are integral to the strength of a case.
 Taking extra steps to be thorough after an accident occurs can directly impact the strength of your case.

 If you have been injured in a car crash, complete our

 free case evaluation and get our team working for you.

 At Murphy & Prachthauser we practice the law the way it should be practiced – motivated and equipped to do our best for you.
 We take pride in being good lawyers who help people.

-If you have a case you would like to speak to a lawyer about, please contact us to schedule a free consultation and get an experienced team working on your behalf.
+If you have a case you would like to speak to a lawyer about, please contact us to get a free case evaluation and get an experienced team working on your behalf.